April 1899, 7 Hawthorn Street, Dayton, Ohio

 The most valuable asset

-In many of the training classes I do, there is this exercise where the participants are asked to read an article and then conclude.
+In many of the training classes I do, there is this exercise where the participants are asked to read an article and then reflect.
 The article is about how the Wright brothers worked to develop the first successful piloted flying machine.
 Compared to their competitors, who focused on designing a flying machine, the Wright brothers conducted numerous diverse experiments to create the knowledge necessary to develop a flying machine.

 The class exercise explores the importance of learning and how any product development may take advantage of the principles rooted in Lean Product Development.
 It’s clear that without deliberate investment in knowledge, the risk of failure is much higher.